pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Experience__ When something important happens in the fiction, the scenarist will ask to all the protagonists do add a new trait to the character.
-The trait is selected by each player, but if it is completely new, all the people at the table should agree on using it.
+The trait is selected by each protagonist, but if it is completely new, all the people at the table should agree on using it.

 __Death__ Optionally, during the setup, decide a value for the sum of the harms, e.g. 8, that will trigger the character death.
-A player can always create a new character starting with the same number of traits of the others.
+A protagonist can always create a new character starting with the same number of traits of the others.

 ```html,page,break